Jaguar XJ (X300): Mechanicals

+After the XJ40, what became the X300 was not supposed to happen, as Jaguar's intention was to launch a brand new saloon with a new V8 engine.
+Ford halted development of the saloon, termed XJ90, and proposed to install its new engine and front and rear ends onto the centre section of the XJ40 model; however, the V8 was not ready, and would not be so until after the X300's successor, the XJ X308.

 Jaguar's V12 engine and AJ6 inline-six (AJ16) engine were both available in various X300 models, although they received significant updates.
 Both engines were fitted with distributorless electronic engine management systems.
 The V12's new management system was designed by Nippon Denso.
 The top aluminium cover in the engine's valley was redesigned to house two packs of three coils each, with each coil having two high-tension terminals for a total of twelve.
 These coilpacks were driven by two Denso ignition modules, which are very similar to Ford EDIS-6 units.
 The crankshaft in the V12 was switched from a forging to a chill casting.
 A visibly significant chromed pipe connecting the left and the right banks of the V12 in the XJ40 platform (intended to vent and route the crankcase blow-by gas to the intake plenum) was changed with the introduction of the X300 to an almost invisible design at the top center of the engine underneath a plastic cover that also hides fuel rails and coilpacks.